-DS3/T3 supports a data rates of about 44.736 megabits per second.
+A DS3 bandwidth service connection supports data rates of about 44.736 megabits per second.
 A dedicated T3 line consists of 672 individual channels, each of which supports 64 Kbps.
 The signals used in T3 carriers are called Digital Signal 3 or DS3.
-DS3 signals are primarily used by Internet Service Providers (ISPs) connecting to the Internet backbone and for the backbone itself.
+DS3 signals are primarily used by T3 Internet Providers (ISPs) connecting to the Internet backbone and for the backbone itself.
 Today’s other primary DS3 users are high-traffic Web sites, medium to large Web-hosting companies, medical centers, call centers, universities, and government offices.

 A DS3 has enough bandwidth to transmit full-motion real-time video and extensive databases over a busy network.
 A DS3 signal would be a significant networking channel for a large corporation or university with high volume network traffic.
 Businesses should consider a dedicated T1 connection